fifikim/books-cli/README.md

 - Wins:
   - ✅ Code feels much less redundant & cleaner after creating classes & methods.
-  - ✅ Better user flow, fewer unexpected terminations/dead ends
+  - ✅ Better user flow, fewer unexpected terminations/dead ends.
+  - ✅ Took some effort but was able to convert reading list & search results back and forth from JSON format to a list of Book class instances.

 - Blockers:
-  - ⏳ Took a long time to switch from functional to OOP mindset
+  - ⏳ Took a long time to switch from functional to OOP mindset.
-  - ❓ Not sure how to let user cancel out of input prompt without exiting program
+  - ❓ Not sure how to let user cancel out of input prompt without exiting program.
+  - 😨 Wasn't able to start testing today -- more research needed.

-### Day Three
+### Day Three <a name = "day-three"></a>
 - Goals:
   - Create tests
   - Implement try/except blocks to catch invalid user input